 in 1912, Elizabeth Arden famously handed out red lipsticks to suffragettes marching down Fifth Avenue.
 Today, the brand has created a campaign called "March On," which, in partnership with Reese Witherspoon, pledges to donate $1 million to UN Women in support of its work to advance women's issues worldwide.
 As a nod to that iconic red lipstick, 100% of proceeds from this limited-edition product will go toward the organization.

-Want more ideas on how to partake in International Women's Day?
-Read all about it.
+Next, check out more ideas on how to partake in International Women's Day.